-The role is now a combination of up to date content management, overall procurement, and technical infrastructure management.
+The role of Health Science Librarian is now a combination of up to date content management, overall procurement, and technical infrastructure management.
 Half of the information a doctor learns will be out of date within 20 years.
 This requires a new approach to material sourcing and training platforms.

-- My budget is being cut! – This is pretty common feedback, and not just because I’m in sales.
 Libraries have long operated as a cost center with limited budgets.
 Curation is a careful process, but it’s a very vital function to most institutions.
 We’re seeing a flurry of hospital consolidations and cross-library partnerships.
 Specifically, the past couple of years have seen an average of over 100 consolidations per year.
 Certain regions, such as the greater New York area have higher than average consolidation rates.
-Finding resources that affordably scale will be crucial in 2015.

-- Shorter, More Condensed Information – As part of the uptick in mobile usage, we’re seeing that students are demanding short, easy to access, ‘snippets’ of information.
-Students are using our question banks for 10-15 minute bursts.
+As part of the uptick in mobile usage, we’re seeing that students are demanding short, easy to access, ‘snippets’ of information.
+Students are using question banks, like BoardVitals, for 10-15 minute bursts.
 When we ask our customers, they use our product between rounds, on the way home, or when they’re waiting for a friend.
 This means a few changes for the librarian:

-3) Products that offer summaries /well written abstracts are particularly helpful for the mobile crowd.
+- Products that offer summaries /well-written abstracts are particularly helpful for the mobile crowd.

-- More Training Please! – Products are becoming way more interactive.
+Products are becoming more interactive.
 Each one has a different interface, different tools, and different administrative functions.
-Managing the onboarding process, the communication to students, and managing the feedback loop is more important.
-We had several librarians use a tool like Qualtrics or Survey Monkey figure out what products were liked, and if the product was easy enough to start using.
-On our end, we added training videos for each piece of functionality, and this has helped a lot.
+This means that managing the onboarding process, communication to students, and feedback loop is more important than ever.
+We had several librarians use a tool like Qualtrics or Survey Monkey figure out what products students preferred, and if the product was easy enough to start using.
+This helps us know where to add additional information and walk-thru’s to make starting with BoardVitals quick and easy.

-- ‘It takes a village’ – There are increasingly more stakeholders now.
+There are increasingly more stakeholders now.
 Instruction is moving out of the classroom, and it’s moving fast.
-Faculty need instructional design support to be able to adapt and reuse content that has been developed by others.
+Faculty needs instructional design support to be able to adapt and reuse content that has been developed by others.
 Newer platforms offer ways for students and faculty to contribute in a broader ecosystem.
 For example, we enable faculty to contribute content as part of a learning management/test management system.
 Students can also flag content that is out of date, creating a feedback loop.
 We call this concept ‘crowd curation’ and expect it to be a major part of interactive products going forward.